|

 Customer: How come?
 I always pay my bills by the end of the month.
 I never get late payment charge?

-Customer Rep: Ms. Dolores, you didn't pay your June bill until the the third week of July.
+Customer Rep: Ms. Dolores, you didn't pay your June bill until the third week of July.
 And you made two payments on August 22 for 670 dollars.

 Customer: This is ridiculous!
 No one called me.

 Customer: All you can do is to apologize.
-I have paid my bills!.
+I have paid my bills!

 Customer: Ok.
 Go ahead.